December 22, 2020; revised December 23, 2020; April 14, 2022; September 22, 2022

 - “You can visualize these inputs as a bundle of electrical wires or a bundle of optical fibers..” he writes, “The inputs to the brain are like those fibers, but they are called axons, and they carry neural signals called “action potentials” or “spikes,” which are partly chemical and partly electrical..”.

-- As discussed in that book, visual signals and all sense inputs (sounds, taste, smell, and body touch) to the brain are of the same type.
-You hear a sound, see the light, and feel pressure, but there isn’t any fundamental difference between these different types of neural signals inside your brain.
+- As discussed in that book, visual signals and all sensory inputs (sounds, taste, smell, and body touch) to the brain are similar.
+You hear a sound, see the light, and feel pressure, but there isn’t any fundamental difference among these neural signals inside your brain.
 An action potential is an action potential.

 - Scientists have not figured out how the brain distinguishes those different types of signals.
 Moreover, they have no idea how the mind “sees the light” or an image of that tree.
 Same for the other senses.